First: the anecdote:

 So as players grow in capacity and our connection to the internet gets ever speedier, the audiophiles may well get their way, simply because measures intended to cope with these constraints are no longer necessary.

 I talked mostly of MP3, but there are of course other formats, including the audiophiles fave, FLAC.
-The "L" is for lossless, so a track ripped from a
+The "L" is for lossless, so a track ripped from a CD into a .flac file is completely unchanged in audio content, yet the file size compared to the cd track is still significant.

 This sounds brilliant and all, but I don't use it for the simple fact that I don't have an MP3 player that'll play FLAC.
 Until all the big companies see the light and build their products to play a variety of formats, flac and formats like it are unlikely to gain much ground, because at the end of the day, most people just take what they're given.